Find out what can happen if you set up an encampment on land without the owner's permission.

 - in enclosed plantations such as land owned by the Forestry Commission

-If you park on land owned by the council
+If you park on an unofficial site owned by the council

 Some councils may unofficially set aside areas of waste ground to be used as unauthorised sites.
 Caravans may be allowed to stay temporarily.